Issuetrak Attends the Women in Technology Conference

 - Virtual reality (VR), the realistic three-dimensional image or artificial environment created with a mixture of interactive hardware and software

 Each of these opportunities is a chance for women to step up.
-Let’s make sure that in a few years time, women have equal representation in STEM careers!
+We look forward to a future, or maybe even in a few years' time, when women have equal representation in STEM careers!